deelykos/styles-conference/README.md

 # styles-conference
-* In this repository I learnt how to Build a web page with HTML and CSS.
+* A web page with HTML and CSS.